 December 15: Blake Moris, civil engineering graduate, has been selected by the Federal Highway Administration to receive a Dwight D. Eisenhower Transportation Fellowship for 2018.
 The program provides fellowships and funding to students pursuing master's or doctoral degrees in transportation-related disciplines.

-December 8: Vanessa Alexandra McCauley, junior in hosptiality management, has received a Benjamin A. Gilman International Scholarship to study in Switzerland for the spring 2018 semester.
+December 8: Kansas State University student receives Gilman International Scholarship.
+Vanessa Alexandra McCauley, junior in hospitality management, has received a Benjamin A. Gilman International Scholarship to study in Switzerland for the spring 2018 semester.
 Following her study opportunity, Vanessa will participate in a six-month apprenticeship in Europe.
-Read the full story.

-December 4: Garrett Wilkinson, senior in nutritional sciences and pre-medicine, has received a Marshall Scholarship for graduate study in the United Kingdom.
-Marshall scholarships are awarded to about 40 American students each year by the British government as an expression of gratitude and as a means of continually strengthening the ties between the U.K. and U.S. Read the full story.
+December 4: Kansas State University student receives national Marshall Scholarship.
+Garrett Wilkinson, senior in nutritional sciences and pre-medicine, has received a Marshall Scholarship for graduate study in the United Kingdom.
+Marshall scholarships are awarded to about 40 American students each year by the British government as an expression of gratitude and as a means of continually strengthening the ties between the U.K. and U.S.

-May 12: Nathan McClain, sophomore in Computer Science and Physics has been selected as the newest Cargill Global Scholar from K-State, one of only ten selected from across the U.S. Read more.
+May 12: Kansas State University student from Overland Park a 2017 Cargill Global Scholar.
+Nathan McClain, sophomore in Computer Science and Physics has been selected as the newest Cargill Global Scholar from K-State, one of only ten selected from across the U.S.

-April 20: Gabrielle Phillips, sophomore in mechanical engineering, received a research internship position through the German Academic Exchange Service (DAAD).
+April 20: Kansas State University student to research plants producing new antibiotics in Germany.
+Gabrielle Phillips, sophomore in mechanical engineering, received a research internship position through the German Academic Exchange Service (DAAD).